sdhoyt/elevator-sim/README.md

 ## Overview

-`elevator-sim` contains an Elevator class used to create an Elevator object with a `current_floor` and speed `sec_per_floor`.
-Using the method `got_to_floor`, and providing a list of desired floor destination, a simulation of the elevator moving between floors in created, resulting in a dataframe containing the entire simulation with an option to output "live" data to the console at a specified simulation speed.
-The "live" data shows the elevator moving between floors and prints at the current state of the elevator for each increment of the sim.
+`elevator-sim` contains an Elevator class (`elevatory.py`) used to create an Elevator object with a `current_floor` and speed (`sec_per_floor`).
+Using the method `got_to_floor`, and providing a list of desired floor destinations, a simulation of the elevator moving between floors in created, resulting in a dataframe containing the entire simulation with an option to output "live" data to the console at a specified simulation speed.
+The "live" data shows the elevator moving between floors and prints at the current state of the elevator for each time increment of the sim.

 ## Simulation Assumptions

-- the speed of the elevator (seconds per floor), but be an integer.
+- the speed of the elevator (seconds per floor).
+Must be an integer great than 0.
 - At least one of the desired floors must differ from the current floor.
 Attempting to only request the same floor will raise an exception.
-- Time stopped for doors opening/closing at each destination floor is ignored.
+- Time for doors opening/closing at each destination floor is ignored.
-- If consecuative duplicate floors are input, the duplications can be ignored.
+- If consecutive duplicate floors are input, the duplications can be ignored.
 For example, if the desired floors ``[3, 5, 5]` are entered, one of the `5`s can be ignored and the simulation will use `[3, 5]`.

 ## Files